Transition Planning and Review

 For plans relating to a child with Care and Support needs or a young carer both the Care Act and the Children and Families Act require young people and their parents to be fully involved in the plan and any decision making about the Care and Support/Support.

-Where an adult carer is to have a plan the adult carer must be fully involved.
+Where an adult carer is to have a plan, or be included in a plan, the adult carer must be fully involved.

-Involvement in all cases includes being involved in decisions about the most appropriate time to make the transition to adult Care and Support.
-Advocacy support should be provided where the young person/carer has substantial difficulty in engaging in the planning process.
+Young people and carers must be involved in decisions about the most appropriate time to make the transition to adult Care and Support.
+Advocacy support should be provided where the young person/carer has substantial difficulty in engaging in the planning process and there is no appropriate person to support them.

-The Local Authority should ensure that all relevant partners involved in the provision of any existing Care and Support are also involved in transition planning.
-Equally, where transition planning is being co-ordinated by another organisation (for example education) the Local Authority should be involved.
+The Local Authority should ensure that all relevant partners involved in the provision of any existing or proposed Care and Support are also involved in transition planning.
+Likewise, where transition planning is being co-ordinated by another organisation (for example education) the Local Authority should be involved.

 For plans relating to children with Care and Support needs professionals from different agencies should work with the young person, their parents and their community in a co-ordinated way to help raise aspirations and achieve the outcomes that matter to them.